 Chocolate Dipped Shortbread Cookies Recipe

-For those of us who love baking cookies over the holidays, (and all year around too) you will love this traditional shortbread cookie recipes.
+These are an elegant addition to a Christmas cookie plate.
+For those of us who love baking cookies over the holidays, (and all year round too) you will love this traditional shortbread cookie recipes.
 Except, there is nothing traditional about it!
 Once you dip these little gems into luscious chocolate, it’s a game changer.

 I decided to cover the chocolate with chopped walnuts.
 My hubby is a huge nut lover, and I knew he would flip over them.
 I dipped 2-3 in sprinkles too because I love the extra crunch of a sugary topping.
 The best part is you can decide how you want to top the chocolate!
 I even left a few with nothing but the chocolate dipped goodness too!